-The process is quite straigth forward if you have Photomatix.
+The process is quite straightforward if you have Photomatix.
 If you don’t, you can download a trial version that is functional for 30 days I believe.
 So, here is how I do it in general and my settings for this image.

 - Start Photomatix, you will see its spartan interface.
 Don’t let that fool you, more powerful parts are a few menu clicks away

-Tone mapping interface has quite a few controls.
-My intention is not to present a full tutorial on what these controls do, so I will present you with the initial screen with the default settings, then show you the completed version with groups of settings following that.
-If you carefully review the following small gallery of images you will get an idea how tone mapping works.
-You can even get help from an article written by John Paul Caponigro on a recent issue of Digital Photo Pro magazine.
-He explains the HDR process using multiple images, but you will understand what these controls do.
+The tone mapping interface has many controls.
+I will only present you with the initial screen with the default settings, then show you the completed version with groups of settings following that.
+If you carefully review the small gallery of images below, you will get an idea of how tone-mapping works.

 When you like what you see, click on the “Process” button to tone map the image and save it as a TIFF file.
 The bit depth and the color space are determined by the preferences.
-Clearly, this image is not finished to reflect my vision for it.
-But I will start in Photoshop with an image that will have full range of information in the shadows and the highlights as well as midtones.
+This image is not finished to reflect my vision for it.
+But I will start in Photoshop with an image that will have the full range of information in the shadows and the highlights as well as mid-tones.
 From there, I will take it to where I want this photograph to go.

-Take a look at the gallery now, it will give you a general idea about what is possible in a non-standard RAW processing engine.
+Take a look at the gallery now, it will give you a general idea of what is possible in a non-standard RAW processing engine.
 So, next time you have a difficult image, consider giving Photomatix a try.
-It may actually save the day.
+It may save the day.

 Image list: 1.
 Photomatix screen, 2.
 RAW image opened and processed, 3.
 Tone mapping with default settings, 4.
 Tone mapping as I applied it, 5.
 HDR settings, 6.
 Tone settings, 7.
 Color settings, 8.
 Smoothing settings